spatie/laravel-typescript-transformer/README.md

     | Transformers
     |--------------------------------------------------------------------------
     |
-    | In these classes you transform your PHP classes(e.g. enums) to
+    | In these classes, you transform your PHP classes(e.g., enums) to
     | their Typescript counterparts.
     |
     */